polatengin/utah/docs/03-builtin-functions/filesystem.md

 **Test Coverage:**

-- File: `tests/positive_fixtures/fs_movefile.shx`
+- File: `tests/positive_fixtures/fs_move.shx`
-- Tests file moving, renaming, directory creation, and boolean return values
+- Tests file and directory moving, renaming, directory creation, and boolean return values

 ### fs.rename()

 Rename a file or directory within the same location.
-This function is simpler than `fs.moveFile()` as it focuses on renaming operations without automatic directory creation:
+This function is simpler than `fs.move()` as it focuses on renaming operations without automatic directory creation:

 ```typescript
 // Simple file rename